AdobeDocs/workfront.en/help/quicksilver/workfront-basics/updating-work-items-and-viewing-updates/update-work.md

    >
    >
    ><!--   >
-   >A small pop-up window will appear for seven seconds after clicking   >
-   ><strong>Update</strong>, allowing you to undo the update and return to the editing pane before the update is posted.
-The update will be posted if you dismiss the undo pop-up, wait for it to disappear, or navigate away from the page.   >
+   ><span class="preview" data-mc-conditions="QuicksilverOrClassic.Draft mode,QuicksilverOrClassic.Quicksilver">A small pop-up window will appear for seven seconds after clicking <strong>Update</strong>, allowing you to undo the update and return to the editing pane before the update is posted.
+The update will be posted if you dismiss the undo pop-up, wait for it to disappear, or navigate away from the page.</span>   >
    >-->   >
    >